tylerlittlefield/startrek/README.md

 ## Installation

+Keep in mind that this is a data package which stores the data locally.
+There aren’t any functions which scrape data from a reliable source.
+As of now, the size of this package is ~16.73 MB.

-You can install the development version from GitHub:
+If the size isn’t a concern, you can install the development version from GitHub:

 ``` r
 devtools::install_github("tylurp/startrek")
 ```

-Or, just download the data to disk from the data folder in this repository.
+Or, download the data to disk from the data folder in this repository.

 ## Example